Operation Yiftach: Operation

 Following the capture of Safed, Palmach units moved north to secure the borders with Lebanon and Syria.
 On 14-15 May the Palmach's 1st Battalion was involved in a clash with Lebanese units at Qabas.
 In his later writing Allon claimed that a 'whispering' campaign he launched was of great importance.
 This involved local Jewish mukhtars who had contacts in local Arab communities being told "to whisper in the ears of several Arabs that giant Jewish reinforcements had reached Galilee and were about to clean out the villages of the Hula".
 An IDF intelligence report attributed success to this tactic in the case of ten villages, though it suggest that some may also have been bombarded.
 There is some evidence that 'Syrian officers or Arab irregular commanders' ordered women and children be evacuated from villages north-east of Rosh Pinna.

 Aftermath

-In the words of Chaim Herzog, on the morning of 11 May "the by-now-familiar mass Arab evacuation from the town began."
-The only civilians who remained in Safed were "about" 100 Muslims, "average age 80" and "34-36 elderly Christian Arabs".
+In the words of Chaim Herzog, on the morning of 11 May "the Palmach forces fought all night, attack in waves up the hilly streets of the town ...
+By the morning of the next day, the strongpoints were in Jewish hands and the by-now-familiar mass Arab evacuation from the town began.
+With the imminence of invasion by the Arab armies, the capture of Safed had been vital to maintain the Jewish position in north-east Galilee" The only civilians who remained in Safed were "about" 100 Muslims, "average age 80" and "34-36 elderly Christian Arabs".
 In late May or early June the Muslims were "expelled" to Lebanon and on 13 June the Christians were removed by lorry to Haifa.
 4–5,000 Bedouin and villagers who remained in the Hula area after the creation of the state of Israel were trucked across the Syrian border during the 1956 Suez War.